cypress-io/cypress-documentation/content/api/commands/mount.md

   wrapping a component in a
   [React Provider](https://reactjs.org/docs/context.html) or adding [Vue plugins](https://vuejs.org/v2/guide/plugins.html).

-However, if you attempt to use `cy.mount()` before creating it, you will get a
-warning:

-<DocsImage src="/img/guides/component-testing/cy-mount-must-be-implemented.png" alt="cy.mount() must be implemented by the user."></DocsImage>

-This is to inform you that a `cy.mount()` command is custom to your application and needs to be set up manually.

 Let's take a look at how to implement the command.